Jamaica Country Commercial Guide

 Grains & Soybeans

-The exposure to U.S. culture has created a demand for U.S. products, including breakfast cereal.
-This combined with the trend to a healthier diet has led to increased consumption of breakfast cereals and non-dairy milk substitutes (such as soy and almond milk).
-Higher priced U.S. cereals are positioned in the less price sensitive market segments on the basis of quality.
-Breakfast cereals from Trinidad and Tobago, a major supplier, are positioned in the lower priced category.
+Exposure to U.S. culture has created demand for U.S. products, including breakfast cereals.
+This combined with the trend for a healthier diet has led to increased consumption of breakfast cereals and non-dairy beverage substitutes (e.g. soy and almond beverages) which are higher priced and compete in higher-income consumer segments where quality is the key driver.
+In contrast, breakfast cereals from Trinidad and Tobago, a leading supplier, dominate the lower-priced category.

-Demand for soybean, soybean meal and coarse grain is largely driven by the livestock sub-sector, particularly the poultry industry.
-Imports of these products are expected to be strong as Jamaican demand for poultry is high, with chicken remaining the primary source of protein.
+The demand for soybeans, soybean meal, and coarse grains is largely driven by the livestock sub-sector, particularly the poultry industry.
+Imports of these products are expected to remain strong as Jamaican demand for poultry is high, with chicken remaining the primary source of protein.

 Fruits & Vegetables

-Importation of fruits and vegetables continue to be popular, as demand within the hotel/restaurant and retail sectors remain high.
-Importation of particular fruits (apples, pears, strawberries, plums, kiwis) and vegetables (broccoli, asparagus, spinach) is expected to continue to grow as there are few suitable areas to successfully cultivate these crops in Jamaica.
-However, other imported products, such as tomatoes, carrots, cabbages, melons, lettuce, and other fruits and vegetables that compete directly with local products are less competitive, and Jamaica’s Safeguard Act of 2001 further advantages local producers.
+Imported fruits and vegetables continue to be popular, as demand within the hotel, restaurant, and retail sectors remains high.
+Importation of certain fruits (e.g. apples, pears, strawberries, plums, and kiwis) and vegetables (e.g. broccoli, asparagus, spinach) is expected to continue to grow as there are few suitable areas to successfully cultivate these crops in Jamaica.
+However, other imported products, such as tomatoes, carrots, cabbage, melons, lettuce, and other fresh produce that compete directly with local products are less competitive, and Jamaica’s Safeguard Act of 2001 further advantages local producers.
 Imports of these products, however, can increase during periods of shortages.
 Imported garlic and capsicums will remain competitive since local production is limited.

 Meats

-Demand for prime beef cuts comes primarily from the hotel industry, especially since high tariffs play a key role in limiting per capita imported beef consumption among Jamaicans.
-Jamaicans are, however, one of the highest per capita consumers of chicken.
-Chicken is primarily produced locally due to high import duties, although necks and backs may enter duty-free.
+Demand for high-quality beef cuts comes primarily from the hotel industry, especially since high tariffs play a key role in limiting per capita beef consumption among Jamaicans.
+Jamaicans are, however, one of the highest per capita consumers of chicken in the Caribbean.
+Chicken is primarily produced locally due to high import duties, although necks and backs enter duty-free.
 Goat meat is also a principal component of local cuisine.
-Mutton and goat imports have been growing in importance among Jamaicans, but this market is price sensitive.
+Although mutton and goat imports have been growing in importance among Jamaicans, the market remains price sensitive.

 Alcohol